 - Attendance and Tardiness - Each non-excused absence will result in a lowering of one's grade in the class.
 Consult individual professors on their policies regarding excused and non-excused absences as well as observation days/ - Each tardy counts for one third of an absence.
 A total of three tardies (arriving more than 5 minutes late for class) will result in one absence. - A student arriving more than 10 minutes late to class may only join with the consent of the instructor and may be asked to sit out. - o No talking in class.
-Dance classes are for physical expression not verbal expression unless requested by the professor. - o No gum, food, or drink (other than water) allowed in class. - Dress code Ballet Classes: - O Women: black leotard, pink tights and shows, hair in a bun - Men: black or grey tights, plain white form-fitting t-shirts, black ballet slippers or white ballet slippers with short white socks - All other dance classes: - Leotard and tights or unitards or tight fitting jazz pants.
-Men may weary tight fitting t-shirts/ - Not allowed: sweats, shorts (other than short tights), loose cloths of any sort - Shoes: All dancers must wear proper footwear for the technique they are studying.
-Absolutely NO street shows in any dance studio! - Hair: Ballet hair must be in a bun - Other dance classes hair must be back or up - o Absolutely NO loose hair around the face or neck - No jewelry other than small post earrings, rings, and watches.
+Dance classes are for physical expression not verbal expression unless requested by the professor. - o No gum, food, or drink (other than water) allowed in class. - Dress code Ballet Classes: - O Women: black leotard, pink tights and shoes, hair in a bun - o Men: black or grey tights, plain white form-fitting t-shirts, black ballet slippers or white ballet slippers with short white socks - o Non-binary: please make dress code choices based on any combination of the gender suggestions above - All other dance classes: - o Leotard, tights, unitards, tight fitting jazz pants, or tight fitting t-shirts. - Not allowed: sweats, shorts (other than short tights), loose clothes of any - Shoes: All dancers must wear proper footwear for the technique they are studying.
+Absolutely NO street shoes in any dance studio! - Hair: Ballet medium or long hair must be in a bun - Other dance classes hair must be back or up - o Absolutely NO loose hair around the face or neck - No jewelry other than small post earrings, rings, and watches.
 No jewelry at all in classes that involve partnering. - Complaints against instructor: Students must address the professor concerned before bringing complaints to any other professor. - Respect and honor yourself, instructor, and your colleagues.